strawberrymusicplayer/strawberry/README.md

   * Audio analyzer
   * Audio equalizer
   * Transfer music to iPod, iPhone, MTP or mass-storage USB player
-  * Streaming support for Tidal
+  * Streaming support for Tidal and Subsonic
   * Scrobbler with support for Last.fm, Libre.fm and ListenBrainz

 It has so far been tested to work on Linux, OpenBSD, macOS and Windows.